What is a Reverse Mortgage Loan?

 What is the Mortgage Insurance Premium (MIP) for a Reverse Mortgage

-A non-recourse reverse mortgage means that neither you nor your heirs are personally liable for any amount of the mortgage that exceeds the value of your home when the loan reaches its maturity or when the loan is repaid.
+A non-recourse reverse mortgage means that neither you nor your heirs are personally liable for any amount of the mortgage that exceeds the value of your home when the loan reaches its maturity or is repaid.

-At closing, the cost of the upfront MIP is 2% of the appraised value of the home or $726,535, which is the FHA’s lending limit, whichever is less.
+At closing, the cost of the upfront MIP is 2% of the home's appraised value or $726,535, which is the FHA's lending limit, whichever is less.

 In addition to an upfront MIP, the MIP comes up annually and accrues annually when the loan comes due.
 This charge is usually around .5% of the outstanding loan balance.